1601-mma2013/UniLife/README.md

 #### .
 Product vision

 The students of the university can interact with the installation themselves.
-They just need to walk through and look at the visual detaily.
+They just need to walk through and look at the visual detaily and feel the fun environment while interact with this installation

 #### .
 Business requirements